Skip to content

 What it does:

-2. Runs the prompt via the agent runner
+2. Runs the instructions via the agent runner

 3. Sends any requested outbound messages via the message tool